 Joel Elenberg, Australia 1948-80 / Rhinoceros head c.1977 / Bronze, glass, timber and metal / 49 x 23.4 x 46 cm 103.1 cm (ht. with base) / Purchased 1977 / Collection: Queensland Art Gallery | Gallery of Modern Art / © QAGOMA / View full image

-Reflections by Australian gallerist Anna Schwartz
+Reflections by Australian Gallerist Anna Schwartz

 Joel Elenberg was an extraordinarily imaginative, intelligent, wildly unpredictable person, so I can’t begin to speak for him.
 I first met Joel in 1970.
 I was 19 and he was 22.
 I think from the day we met each other, we didn’t spend a day apart.
 We were married, we had a child who was born in 1973, and Joel first went to Italy, to Carrara, in 1977.
 It was only three years later that he died, and all his marble works were made in that time.
 In Italy, where Joel worked with the artisans, they used to say, ‘Joel has magic hands’.

-Watch | Anna Schwartz reflects on Joel Elenberg’s work
+Watch | Anna Schwartz reflects on Elenberg’s work

 Joel Elenberg, Australia 1948–80 / Two views of Totem 1979 / White carrara marble with porfirico inlays /